Reporting a death in WI: Call the police then use this 7-day checklist

 If you are caring for someone who is seriously ill or in hospice, it’s a good idea to review this checklist and start looking up any phone numbers you may need when the time comes.
 You have enough to deal with, so being one step ahead in the process will make it a little less stressful.

-Warshafsky Law handles claims of death in a professional manner in all cases, including but not limited to: nursing home abuse, construction accidents, car accidents, medical malpractice, and negligent/wrongful death.
+Warshafsky Law handles claims of death in a professional manner in all cases, including but not limited to: nursing home abuse, construction accidents, auto accidents, medical malpractice, and negligent/wrongful death.

 We recommend reporting a death in a timely manner in order to minimize the risk of identity theft.
 When reporting a death in Wisconsin, your first contact will likely be over the phone.
 In most cases, you’ll need to follow up with a written verification.
 For this, you will need a death certificate and the Social Security number of the decedent.